Selling an engagement ring may be bittersweet — whether you’ve inherited the jewelry from a relative or have been through a broken relationship.

 - Polish and Symmetry: Polish, symmetry, proportion, and shape all come under the umbrella of cut and impact the overall diamond grading.
 The GIA’s scale for cut ranges from excellent to poor.

 - Fluorescence: Diamonds are fluorescent if they give off blue light emitted when exposed to UV rays.
-It’s a minor detail which some people like and others don’t, but it’s good to be aware of it.
+It’s a minor detail that some people like and others don’t, but it’s good to be aware of it.

 The most accurate way to figure out the value of your diamond is to take it to a GIA lab, although this is only possible if you can actually remove the diamond from the rest of the ring.

 There are only two GIA locations in the country – in New York City and Carlsbad, Calif. – but if you don’t live in either area, you can send your diamond off in the mail.
-Be sure to tell UPS, FedEx, or the USPS what you’re shipping so you can properly insure the package.
+Be sure to tell UPS, FedEx, or USPS what you’re shipping so you can properly insure the package.

 You’ll need to prove your identity if you’re visiting in person as a diamond laboratory is a fairly high-security premise.